carlosCharz/springdatacouchbase/README.md

  ```
  * In the UserDoc.java (@Document) we can annotate the key (@id) to be part of the json as well using @Field.
  * In the UserRepository, the CrudRepository provides sophisticated CRUD functionality for the entity class that is being managed.
- * For Couchbase 5 the bucket name and password is the username and password located on the Security tab on the web console.
+ * Above Couchbase 5 the bucket name and password is the username and password located on the Security tab on the web console.
+ * For doc expiration use for example: @Document(expiry = 10) or @Document(expiryExpression = "${valid.document.expiry}").
  * Key generation: UserDoc -> uses a Couchbase atomic counter.
 CarDoc -> uses doc attributes.
 ProductDoc -> uses random uuid.

 ## Documentation and Examples